pumpncode/Balatro-Hevven/README.md

 ## Credits
 - Code: TheAlternateDoctor
-- Art: missingnumber, Nath Candle
+- Art: missingnumber, Nate Candle
 - Ideas: TheAlternateDoctor, patataofcourse, missingnumber, Nate Candle

 Thanks also to [the Cryptid Mod](https://github.com/MathIsFun0/Cryptid) for Pity Skip's idea and most of the code (reusing their own ;// card), as well as the random planet function used by Hevven World!